What Fixes Are Mandatory After a Home Inspection (If Any)?

 That’s open to negotiation, depending on the contract and the scope of the repairs.
 In most cases, a seller will pay for repairs involving major issues with the structure or components, or at least learn more about what these repairs involve so that they can discuss those with a potential buyer.
 If there were, say, five of those among an inspector’s recommendations, “we might do two of those or give a credit for the other three,” Neal says.

 Some contracts stipulate a dollar amount for the seller to use on repairs discovered through the home inspection, Steinhausen adds.
-He’s known of this when an inspection finds wood-destroying insects or damage from such pests; the contract might state that the seller is contractually obligated to spend a percentage (say, 1% to 1 1/2%) of the purchase price on treatment, repairs, or both.
+He’s known of this when an inspection finds wood-destroying insects or damage from such pests.
+The contract might state that the seller is contractually obligated to spend a percentage (say, 1% to 1 1/2%) of the purchase price on treatment, repairs, or both.

 How do market conditions influence inspection negotiations?

-A strong seller’s market – where there’s high demand for properties but low inventory – gives sellers more flexibility to decide what to fix and what to negotiate with potential sellers.
+A strong seller’s market, where there’s high demand for properties but low inventory, gives sellers more flexibility to decide what to fix and what to negotiate with potential sellers.
 When Neal spoke to HomeLight, San Antonio was experiencing a strong seller’s market, which enabled sellers to be more selective about offers and repairs.

-“They do kind of have the ability to pick and choose a little more than a few years ago.
-Which is a good spot to be for a seller, but not potentially for a buyer.”
+“The seller has such negotiation power given multiple offer scenarios,” he says.
+“They […] have the ability to pick and choose […] which is a good spot to be for a seller, but not potentially for a buyer.”

 What happens if you refuse to make any repairs?